Obtaining US citizenship: answers to the main questions

 What if I don't pass the citizenship test?

-Many job seekers are surprised to find that the citizenship test is not as difficult as expected.
-However, if you still do not pass the test, you will be given another opportunity to do so later.
+Many job seekers are surprised when they realize that the citizenship test is not as difficult as it seemed.
+However, if you still fail the test, you will be given another opportunity to do so later.

-- English test: you are expected to be able to read, write and understand simple vocabulary and use basic grammar.
+- English test.
+You need to be able to read, write and understand simple vocabulary, use basic grammar.
 You can even pre-fill your vocabulary.

-For senior residents (50+) or applicants with disabilities, there are also a few exceptions to the test.
+For senior residents (50+) or applicants with disabilities, there are a few exceptions to the test.